WSET Diploma in Wines - International

-The WSET Diploma in Wines and Spirits is globally the most recognized professional qualification in the international wine trade and also recommended by the Institute of Masters of Wine as preparation for entrance in the Masters of Wine (MW) study programme.
-The syllabus covers the wine countries of the world and the most important wines and spirits.
+The WSET Diploma in Wines is a globally recognized professional qualification in the international wine trade and also recommended by the Institute of Masters of Wine as preparation for entrance in the Masters of Wine (MW) study programme.
+The syllabus covers most wine countries of the world and the most important wines.
 This qualification offered by the British Wine and Spirit Education Trust (WSET) is established in more than 20 countries from - London to New York, from Oslo to Tokyo.

 This particular WSET Diploma International is special in many respects.
-There will be a particular emphasis on the Austrian and Italian wine regions through in-depth lectures and study trips to different wine growing regions.
-It offers a unique opportunity for participants to combine learning about international wines and spirits with practical first-hand experience in viticulture and winemaking.
-The programme takes place in the unique and picturesque environment of the Austrian Wine Academy’s campus in Rust in the Burgenland wine region and in the fabulous Palazzo Antinori in Florence.
+There will be an emphasis on the Austrian and Italian wine regions through in-depth lectures and study trips to different wine growing regions.
+It offers a unique opportunity for participants to combine learning about international wines with practical first-hand experience in viticulture and winemaking.
+The programme takes place in the unique and picturesque environment of the Austrian Wine Academy’s campus in Rust in the Burgenland wine region and in the heart of Tuscany in Florence.

-Another difference to WSET Diploma courses in other countries is the fact that the graduates of this course can achieve the prestigious title “Weinakademiker”.
-Upon completion of a thesis and a viva-voce exam, successful graduates are requested to sign a code of conduct and join the international alumni association with more than 750 graduates from 33 different countries.
+Another difference to WSET Diploma courses in other countries is the fact that the graduates of this course are awarded the prestigious title “Weinakademiker”.
+Upon completion of a thesis and a viva-voce exam, successful graduates are requested to sign a code of conduct and join the international alumni association with more than 800 members from 38 different countries.

-The first course session in May 2017 takes place at Weinakademie Österreich campus in Rust.
+The first course session in July 2020 takes place at Weinakademie Österreich campus in Rust.
 Rust is a small, world-famous wine town with a long history.
 Weinakademie Österreich is located in the romantic setting of the historic Seehof in the city-centre of Rust surrounded by renowned wineries.
-Two full-day study trips to wine regions of Austria are part of this course session.
+One full-day study trip to wine regions of Austria and evening events are part of this course session.

-Finally, students will attend the third session at the grand Palazzo Antinori in Florence in April 2018.
-Late afternoons and evenings will be open to take students to leading wineries in Tuscany.
-This will be followed by a two-day study trip to other Italian wine regions.
+Finally, students will attend the third session in Florence in April 2021.
+Late afternoons and evenings will be open to students to explore wineries in Tuscany.
+A two-day study trip will take students to other Italian wine regions.